Current projects

 This project is being carried out by Dr Sheena Au-Yeung as part of her doctoral training in Clinical Psychology.

-Project supervisor: Dr Megan Freeth
+Project supervisor: Prof Megan Freeth